 The MacBook Pro 15 proves that traditional laptops remain more powerful

-The Spectre x360 15 is the fastest and best-looking 2-in-1 you can buy today, but it just can’t keep up with the mercilessly fast MacBook Pro 15.
+By comparison, the Spectre x360 15 is almost a bargain starting at $1,199 for the Core i7-1165G7, 16GB of RAM, 256GB of storage, and a 2-in-1 design.
+The Spectre x360 15 is the fastest and best-looking 2-in-1 you can buy today, but it just can’t keep up with the mercilessly powerful MacBook Pro 15.

-- These are the best cheap MacBook deals for February 2021
+- Best cheap MacBook deals for February 2021